debukgit/SimpleVisibility/README.md

 Updated to 1.1.1
 - Changed Behaviour for Global Viewport Visibility (screen icon).
 Now always set to visible, not to interfere.

+Updated to 1.1.2

+- Switching AutoUpdate (permanent setting) is now easier reachable directly from outliner context menu